CosmWasm/book/src/basics/good-practices.md

 Now you can generate a schema with a simple `cargo schema`.

-## Disabling entry points for libraties
+## Disabling entry points for libraries

 Since we added the "rlib" target for the contract, it is, as mentioned before, useable as a dependency.
 The problem is that the contract depended on ours would have Wasm entry points generated twice - once